michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0015.md

 - n: a subject mentioned earlier (preceding in time)
 - adj: preceding in time, order, or significance
 ### Family
-precedent: precedence, precedently, precedents+;precede: preceded, precedency, precedent, precedes, preceding, precession;precedence: precedences, precedential;precedency: precedencies;precession: precessions
+- precedent: precedence, precedently, precedents+
+- precede: preceded, precedency, precedent, precedes, preceding, precession
+- precedence: precedences, precedential
+- precedency: precedencies
+- precession: precessions
 ### Examples
 - Her allies were delighted that Trump raised the precedent of Ronald Reagan’s bond with Margaret Thatcher in his first phone call with May.
 - “There is long historical precedent for a Supreme Court with fewer justices,” Cruz lied at a campaign event.